Containers and Virtualization

 However, if KVM is available QEMU can make use of it to run at near native speed.

-This is a more lightweight, stripped, and focussed qemu alternative that only supports running Linux machines on Linux hosts with both vm and host running the same architecture.
+This is a more lightweight, stripped, and focused qemu alternative that only supports running Linux machines on Linux hosts with both vm and host running the same architecture.
 It should be more performant than QEMU.

 Libguestfs is a set of tools that allow you to access and modify virtual machine disk images.